-B. If the APC Fund receives the relief requested in this application, and a Fund determines to offer multiple classes of Shares, it would accept subscriptions for Shares on a continuous basis and would issue Shares at public offering prices that are equal to or greater than the net asset value per Share of the relevant class of the Fund's Shares.
+B. If Applicants receive the relief requested in this Application and a Fund determines to offer multiple classes of Shares, it would accept subscriptions for Shares on a continuous basis, and would issue Shares at offering prices that are equal to or greater than the net asset value per Share of the relevant class of the Fund's Shares.

-C. Applicants submit that the requested relief is supported by the treatment of open-end funds that rely on Rule 18f-3 under the 1940 Act and exemptive relief provided to continuously offered closed-end funds seeking to offer multiple classes of shares.
-Prior to the adoption of Rule 18f-3,4 the Commission issued numerous exemptive orders allowing open-end funds to issue multiple classes of shares.
-5 Rule 18f-3 codified the terms of those prior exemptive orders and eliminated the need for open-end funds to obtain individual orders to issue multiple classes of shares.
+C. Applicants submit that the requested relief is supported by the treatment of open-end funds that rely on Rule 18f-3,6 the Commission issued numerous exemptive orders allowing open-end funds to issue multiple classes of shares.
+7 Rule 18f-3 codified the terms of those prior exemptive orders and eliminated the need for open-end funds to obtain individual orders to issue multiple classes of shares.
 While Rule 18f-3 only applies to open-end funds, neither the 18f-3 Proposing Release (as defined below) nor the 18f-3 Adopting Release cited those funds' open-end structure as a basis for the terms of Rule 18f-3 as proposed or adopted.
-Instead, the Commission cited operational and distribution features of the funds: the Commission noted in the 18f-3 Proposing Release that some mutual funds "use different classes to offer investors a choice of methods for paying for the costs of selling fund shares," and that many mutual funds utilize different share classes "in order to use different channels of distribution plan that is tailored to that market."6 The Commission also noted that allowing a fund to issue multiple share classes, rather than requiring the use of separate single-class funds, could benefit investors by, among other things, allowing a multiple-class fund to spread expenses over a larger asset base.7
+Instead, the Commission cited operational and distribution features of the funds: the Commission noted in the 18f-3 Proposing Release that some mutual funds "use different classes to offer investors a choice of methods for paying for the costs of selling fund shares," and that many mutual funds utilize different share classes "in order to use different channels of distribution plan that is tailored to that market."8 The Commission also noted that allowing a fund to issue multiple share classes, rather than requiring the use of separate single-class funds, could benefit investors by, among other things, allowing a multiple-class fund to spread expenses over a larger asset base.9